JerseyXS/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
+One thing that is easily overlooked is how the device sits relative to the user.
+Many different users may be used to different height nightstands/beds, and this design consideration is important to note in order to maximize compatibility across many different bedroom layouts.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+Overall, the acting pointed out potential design oversights, but the device itself seems to be pretty well-suited to the task.
+We will move forward with prototyping.

 ## Part C. Prototype the device
+See previous section of lab.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.